docker-archive/classicswarm/docs/install-manual.md

 ---
 description: Deploying Swarm on AWS EC2 AMI's in a VPC
 keywords: docker, swarm, clustering, examples, Amazon, AWS EC2
-title: Build a Swarm cluster for production
 ---

+# Build a Swarm cluster for production

 This page teaches you to deploy a high-availability swarm cluster.
 Although the example installation uses the Amazon Web Services (AWS) platform,